 6. The dean of my school is hosting an international conference next month.
 Several foreign visitors have been invited to speak at the conference.
 Some of them will arrive in the United States on a business or tourist visa.
 The dean wishes to make honoraria payments to those visitors at the end of the conference.
 Should I process disbursement requests through Payroll or Accounts Payable?

-There are two issues here - a) Are the foreign visitors allowed to work and receive payments from an immigration standpoint? and b) Are there any tax liabilities from an IRS standpoint?
+There are two issues here: 1) Are the foreign visitors allowed to work and receive payments from an immigration standpoint?
+2) Are there any tax liabilities from an IRS standpoint?
 Generally individuals on a B-1 or B-2 visa are not authorized to work in the United States.
 However, a special provision was made for higher education institutions effective October, 1998.
-A new law permits a university to pay honoraria and incidental expenses for a usual academic activity lasting not longer than 9 days at any single institution.
-The foreign national may not accept payment or expenses from more than 5 institutions within the previous 6 month period.
+A new law permits a university to pay honoraria and incidental expenses for a usual academic activity lasting not longer than nine days at any single institution.
+The foreign national may not accept payment or expenses from more than five institutions within the previous six month period.
 Therefore, an academic honorarium certification must be completed by the foreign national.
 We recommend that you obtain the certification from the foreign visitor prior to finalizing a speaking engagement.
 The foreign national must also present a valid visa and Form I-94, Record of Arrival and Departure, as verification of immigration status.

 7. Some of the visitors will receive reimbursements for their hotel and airline ticket expenses, not honoraria.
 Since these are expense reimbursements, can I process disbursement requests through Accounts Payable instead of Payroll?